Damla Günay

-Damla Günay (born 24 November 1982) is an athlete from Turkey.
-She competes in archery.
+Damla Günay (born 24 November 1982) is a Turkish archer.

 Günay represented Turkey at the 2004 Summer Olympics.
 She placed 42nd in the women's individual ranking round with a 72-arrow score of 620.
 In the first round of elimination, she faced 23rd-ranked Anja Hitzler of Germany.
 Günay lost 163-152 in the 18-arrow match, placing 38th overall in women's individual archery.
 She was also a member of the 10th-place Turkish women's archery team.

 Günay participated at the 2005 Mediterranean Games in Almería, Spain ranking 14th in the women's individual category.
 With the Turkish team, she won silver medal.